 Visit a riverfront park, hike a trail along its shore, set off from one of its boat launches, take in the view from a scenic overlook, or cruise its waters on a tour boat.
 You are likely to agree with nineteenth century writer Nathaniel Parker Willis that the Hudson is indeed one of America's great rivers and "a spot of the earth with soul."

-More about Meet the Hudson River:
+More about Hudson River:

 - Hudson River Natural Resource Damage Assessment - In coordination with the EPA's Hudson River Reassessment, the Hudson River Natural Resource Trustees, the United States Department of the Interior (DOI), the National Oceanic and Atmospheric Administration (NOAA), and the New York State Department of Environmental Conservation (NYSDEC) are conducting a Natural Resource Damages Assessment (NRDA) associated with General Electric's PCB contamination of the Hudson River below Hudson Falls, NY.